Sponsored by Physicians Mutual

 “Having a really good understanding of your expenses is so important,” said Sara Kalsman, senior financial planner at robo-adviser Betterment.
 “It’s one of the first things you want to consider.”

-Accurately assess “what your lifestyle will look like in retirement,” said Kalsman.
-Most people’s spending in the early years of retirement tends to be like what they were spending in the latter years of their working life, warns Kalsman.
-So, start getting a handle on what travel costs will be, whether health care costs will be going up or down (that’s especially important for folks who retire before Medicare eligibility kicks in at age 65), and whether your spending is aligned with your income in retirement.
+Start getting a handle on what travel costs will be, whether health care costs will be going up or down (that’s especially important for folks who retire before Medicare eligibility kicks in at age 65), and whether your spending is aligned with your income in retirement.

 “People aren’t doing enough to [calculate] how much they really need to live on,” said Thomas.
 “If you don’t know what you’re going to spend, how do you know if you can retire?”

-And don’t forget to factor in large future expenses in advance, adds Thomas.
+Don’t forget to factor in large future expenses in advance, adds Thomas.
 If you know your home will need a new roof in a few years, factor that cost into your plan.
 The same applies if you’re going to need a new car soon or pay for your daughter’s wedding.

 3. Tally up guaranteed income sources

-This guaranteed income includes Social Security, pensions, annuities, and rental income.
+This guaranteed income includes Social Security, pensions, annuities and rental income.

-Having enough income to cover the bills gives you peace of mind; it also helps you avoid withdrawing from retirement savings during market downturns, known as sequence of returns risk.
-Having guaranteed income streams also reduces the risk of running out of money later in life.
+Guaranteed income streams also reduce the risk of running out of money later in life.
 It also makes it easier to budget and keep a bigger chunk of your 401(k) invested for growth.

 “Review your sources of income,” said Kalsman.
 “What is the breakdown between Social Security and other sources?
 Knowing that will give you an idea of how much you might need to draw from your portfolio based on what your expenses and income look like.”